* ECB shocks with further cuts to main interest rates

 NEW YORK, Sept 4 The euro sank on Thursday after

-the European Central Bank unexpectedly cut its ultra-low
+the European Central Bank unexpectedly cut ultra-low interest

-interest rates even further and said it would start buying loans
+rates even further and said it would start buying loans and

-and bonds next month to prop up the continent's struggling
+bonds next month to prop up the continent's struggling economy.

 The move gave the euro, used by 18 nations, its biggest

-single-day drop since 2011, while boosting the dollar the most
+single-day drop since 2011, while lifting stock prices in Europe

 Faced with signs of further deterioration in the euro zone